omz/PythonistaAppTemplate/Readme.md

 # Xcode Template for Pythonista

+A current version can be found at https://www.dropbox.com/s/dl/5l94m0xjbot5je0/Pythonista3AppTemplate.zip

 This template allows you to package Python 2 scripts written in [Pythonista for iOS](http://omz-software.com/pythonista) as standalone apps that can be built using Xcode.
 This template does not currently support Python 3.

 ## Using the Template